thisiserico/preferences/code-semantics/types/README.md

 We're talking about hours or days in some cases...
 Every context and scenario is different and each needs to be evaluated separately, but unless those nanoseconds mean a huge difference to you, this is something worth considering.

+Is there a next step on this?
+Absolutely!
+[Named constructors][named-constructors], which is something you've already seen here, is a good step forward.

+[named-constructors]: ../constructors